PierreChouteau/DeepLearningWithAudio/02_ddsp/training/triton/README.md

 ## DDSP Training

 When you have your TFRecord dataset, it is time to start your DDSP training.
 To submit a DDSP training, you can use our `ddsp_run.slrm` script.

-You just need to run:
+Run it as follows:

 ```
 sbatch $WRKDIR/DeepLearningWithAudio/DeepLearningWithAudio/02_ddsp/training/triton/ddsp_run.slrm \